vonvoo/docs/docs/source/password manager continued.rst

       - On your smartphone, open the *Authy* app.
 Tap the Kebab button (top-right) and choose Add Account.
 Scan the QR code and save the entry.

-         - Enter TOTP (verification code), in the browser.
+         - Enter the TOTP (verification code), in the browser.

             - Choose **Enable**.